T. K. Whitaker (1916- )

 Commentary

 Garret Fitzgerald, ‘Those unremembered architects of national recovery’, The Irish Times (24 Nov.
-2001): ‘What must of course be added is that these political achievements [associated with the economic nurturing of the Celtic Tiger] could never have taken place but for the quality of the advice that politicians secured from the late 1950s onwards from such distinguished public servants as Ken Whitaker and Hugh McCann and successors, and form outside advisers like Alexis Fitzgerald - and from Paddy Lynch who, sadly, died last weekend, having served in both capacities at different times.’
+2001): ‘What must of course be added is that these political achievements [associated with the economic nurturing of the Celtic Tiger] could never have taken place but for the quality of the advice that politicians secured from the late 1950s onwards from such distinguished public servants as Ken Whitaker and Hugh McCann and successors, and from outside advisers like Alexis Fitzgerald - and from Paddy Lynch who, sadly, died last weekend, having served in both capacities at different times.’

 Conor McCarthy, Modernisation: Crisis and Culture in Ireland 1969-1992 (Four Courts Press 2000), writes: ‘The Lemass/Whitaker process effectively passed control of the modernisation of the economy and society of the Republic over to multinational capital. [...]
 From the moment of the Lemass/Whitaker initiative on, the relationship between economic base and ideological superstructure was contradictory, the first operating to delegitimate the second. [...]
 As activity by the Provisional IRA increased in the North, Southern intellectuals increasingly felt the need to mount a struggle in the ideological realm to prevent the spread of subversive ideas.
 The main thrust of this tendency has been the critique of nationalism that I have referred to as “revisionism”.’
 Further, ‘The future role for the business and bureaucratic élite of the Republic would be negotiating markets and financial assistance with the European Economic Community, and facilitating, by means of financial and other incentives, the penetration of the economy by multinationals. [viz., ‘deterritorialisation’].’ (p.31.)

 Bronwen Walter, et al., A study of the existing sources of information and analysis about Irish emigrants and Irish communities abroad (2002): [...]
 ‘According to this approach, huge outmigration in the 1950s was primarily a consequence of the loss of men’s and women’s work in agriculture and agricultural-related employment on an unprecedented scale.
 The publication of Economic Development by T.K.
 Whitaker, then secretary of the Department of Finance as the basis for the first Programme for Economic Expansion represented a new phase of Irish modernisation that opened up new avenues of employment and somewhat stemmed the loss through migration.
 This programme for internationalisation, economic expansion and modernisation was prompted by experiences of emigration.
-Slowing down of out-migration and a higher rate of immigration in the 1970s was explained in terms of EEC membership giving particular benefits to the Republic of Ireland, which had an unusually large agricultural sector.’ (p.15; online as pdf; accessed 28.004.2010.)
+Slowing down of out-migration and a higher rate of immigration in the 1970s was explained in terms of EEC membership giving particular benefits to the Republic of Ireland, which had an unusually large agricultural sector.’ (p.15; available online as pdf; accessed 28.004.2010.)

 [ top ]